 But, some volunteer coordinators forget how far a thank-you can go.
 If you find yourself stuck on what you should be doing to keep your volunteers coming back, we’ve got plenty of resources and ideas for you to properly thank your volunteer group.

-If you are unsure about the answers to any of the questions above, then you know you have room for improvement.
 It’s been mentioned before, and we’ll repeat it; people are your greatest asset.
 When it comes to running a successful volunteer program, acknowledgment is the stepping stone to volunteer retention and happy volunteers.

 Thank-you will go a long way when given authentically.
 Check out these five ways you can acknowledge volunteers and increase volunteer retention.

 There shouldn’t be any generalization in your thank-you’s when you are telling volunteers of your appreciation.
 In your newsletters, email blasts, social media posts, and in-person, try to leave out “Thank you to everyone for…” In theory, it seems appropriate.
 However, those kinds of generalized thank-yous are not as powerful as a personal thank-you.